robnagler/robnagler.github.io/_posts/2020-05-25-War-and-Turpentine.md

 him.
 Again, that was my father, but while he went to war, he was more of a soldier at home.
 Urbain was a soldier in war and at home.

-Stefan Hertmans writes in a way.
+Stefan Hertmans writes in an interesting style.
 I read in the NY Times book review that "Whether that truth is documentary or dramatic (and carefully constructed) is a question this reader occasionally wrestled with, but mostly set aside."
 I felt exactly this way.
-It's an intriguing story full of emotion.
+It's an intriguing story full of emotion and excellent prose.

 Urbain's first financee dies of the Flu in 1919.
 I write this during the COVID-19 pandemic, 100 years later.
 Fortunately, I don't know